 Indigenous, Peer-Led, Wellness Support for HIV and HCV Care

-Current evidence demonstrates that the rates of Human Immunodeficiency Virus (HIV) and Hepatitis C (HCV) among Indigenous peoples are at least three and five higher than among the non-Indigenous population in Canada.
+Current evidence demonstrates that the rates of Human Immunodeficiency Virus (HIV) and hepatitis C (HCV) among Indigenous peoples are at least three and five higher than among the non-Indigenous population in Canada.
 This inequitable gap in HIV/HCV burden is also gendered, as Indigenous women (cis-women and trans-women) present the Indigenous faces of HIV and HCV in Canada.

 This distribution is counter-mirrored for health care, where Indigenous women who are living with HIV and/or HCV are underrepresented.
 Peer navigation (PN) is emerging as a promising innovative approach to enhance the delivery of HIV/HCV health care.
-This research explores the use of peer navigation to build capacity for culturally safe and responsive care for Indigenous women who are living with HIV/HCV in British Columbia (BC).
+This research explores the use of peer navigation to build capacity for culturally safe and responsive care for Indigenous women who are living with HIV/HCV in British Columbia (BC) and Saskatchewan (SK).
 The current landscape of PN research and practice is lacking an Indigenous focus, as well as an HCV and co-infection focus.
 This misses the mark from epidemiological, reconciliatory and practical perspectives.

 Additionally, this study applies qualitative Indigenous research methodology, which emphasizes Indigenous paradigms, and incorporates compatible aspects of Western paradigms through a Two-eyed Seeing approach.
 This research methodology will strengthen capacity for Indigenous HIV/HCV research and practice in the community and beyond.